Meeting and surpassing all audience expectations every day, Rush Limbaugh talent on loan from God.

 We're going to be getting the phone calls probably in this busy broadcast segment.

-Normally the opening uh segment in the hour is the monologue segment, but I might get some phone calls, and I know you're chomping in the bit out there, folks.
+Normally, the opening segment in the hour is the monologue segment, but I might get some phone calls.

-Came out yesterday from the Pulse Opinion Research Survey.
+Just to review, there is an election eve poll came out yesterday from the Pulse Opinion Research Survey.

 And it was published at the Washington Examiner by Paul Bedard, and it finds 51% of Hispanics believe there has been too little, too little done to enforce immigration law.

-Folks, this is goes against the grain of everything that we have been led to believe about the Hispanic vote.
+Folks, this goes against the grain of everything that we have been led to believe about the Hispanic vote.

-We've been led to believe, conditioned to accept, the Hispanic vote is voluminously omnivorously overwhelmingly for the Democrat Party, like 7030 for the Democrat Party, that the Hispanic vote is for amnesty, that they want open borders, and they want anybody within a Latino or Hispanic last name to be permitted into the country.
+We've been led to believe, conditioned to accept, the Hispanic vote is voluminously, omnivorously, overwhelmingly for the Democrat Party, like 70-30, for the Democrat Party, that the Hispanic vote is for amnesty, that they want open borders, and they want anybody within a Latino or Hispanic last name to be permitted into the country, that there is almost a monolithic view.

-So therefore, when Hispanic voters vote, they are all voting one way, or the vast majority of them are, and that of course is for the Democrat Party, in this case Hillary Clinton.
+So therefore, when Hispanic voters vote, they are all voting one way, or the vast majority of them are, and that, of course, is for the Democrat Party, in this case, Hillary Clinton.

-And this we have been hammered with this.
+And we have been hammered with this.

 Well, not just this election cycle.